numpy/numpy/doc/neps/datetime-proposal3.rst

 This will be fully compatible with the ``timedelta`` class of the ``datetime`` module of Python only when using a time unit of microseconds.
-For other units, the conversion process will loose precision or will overflow as needed.
+For other units, the conversion process will lose precision or will overflow as needed.